Filing your tax return

 Note

 If you have recently changed banking provider, please update your bank details for tax payments or tax refunds.
-For further information, please see Updating your bank details
+For further information, please see Updating your bank details.

 The steps below will help you to file your tax return and make a self-assessment.

 You must be registered for ROS.
-If you are already registered, check that your ROS certificate is renewed and you can login to ROS.
+If you are already registered, please check that your ROS certificate is renewed and you can login to ROS.

 Step 2: Use the pre-populated online Form 11 on ROS

-Figures from your 2022 Form 11 (if filed)
+Figures from your 2023 Form 11 (if filed)

-The information provided on a prepopulated return is a prompt to assist you.
-However, the prepopulated values in the relevant fields on a prepopulated return must be confirmed or validated by the filer.
-This is the basis of self-assessment.
-Each panel which contains prepopulated data is identified with a yellow tick mark in the left hand tab.
+Each panel which contains pre-populated data is identified with a yellow tick mark in the left hand tab.
 The yellow tick mark changes to white when the panel is updated.
-All panels with a yellow tick must be updated before a ROS filer can Sign and Submit the return.
+All panels with a yellow tick must be updated before a ROS filer can sign and submit the return.

-Actual income and allowances arising in 2022
+Actual income and allowances arising in 2024

-Any employment income subject to Pay as You Earn (PAYE), Pay Related Social Insurance (PRSI) and Universal Social Charge (USC) deducted.
+- Any employment income subject to Pay as You Earn (PAYE), Pay Related Social Insurance (PRSI) and Universal Social Charge (USC) deducted.

-Your medical expenses (where you used the Revenue Receipts Tracker).
+- Your medical expenses, where you used the Revenue Receipts Tracker.

 Letting agents and managers, including internet intermediaries, of premises must file a Form 8-3.
-If a Form 8-3 was filed on your behalf in the previous year a message will appear as a reminder to declare your rental income.
+If a Form 8-3 was filed on your behalf in the previous year, a message will appear as a reminder to declare your rental income.

 This video will explain to you how to open the online Form 11 and select the pre-populated form:

 The content of the videos on this page is up to date even though they refer to the Income Tax Return (Form 11) 2018.
-The steps you follow when filing your Form 11 for 2022 are the same.
+The steps you follow when filing your Form 11 for 2024 are the same.

 Step 3: Make your self-assessment